The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions: Numerical Example: Zermelo Navigation Problem

 Third, we consider the case that the swimmer can swim faster than river current.
 In this case we expect the swimmer to succeed with some probability even if he starts from beyond the target.
 This scenario is captured in Figure \ref{Fig:VF_3}, where the reachable set (of course in probabilistic fashion) covers the entire navigation region of the river except the region near the waterfall.

-In the following we show the level sets of the afore-mentioned value functions for $p = 0.9$.
-To wit, as defined in \secref{sec:Connection to Stochastic Optimal Control Problem} (and in particular in Proposition \ref{prop:Reach-V1}), these level sets, roughly speaking, correspond to the reachable sets with probability $p = 90\%$ in certain time horizons while the swimmer is avoiding the waterfall.
+In the following we show the level sets of the aforementioned value functions for $p = 0.9$.
+As defined in \secref{sec:connection} (and in particular in Proposition \ref{prop:Reach-V1}), these level sets, roughly speaking, correspond to the reachable sets with probability $p = 90\%$ in certain time horizons while the swimmer is avoiding the waterfall.
 By definition, as shown by the following figures, these sets are nested with respect to the time horizon.

 All simulations were obtained using the Level Set Method Toolbox \cite{ref:Mitchell-toolbox} (version 1.1), with a grid $101 \times 101$ in the region of simulation.